otto-botto/sort/README.md

 ```
 Here the client example prints the results to standard out, and you can redirect the results to be saved to a specific json file.
 #### Send a request to sort alphabetically
-Say we have a file names <restaurant_name.json> in the following json format:
+Say we have a file named <restaurant_name.json> in the following json format:
 ```json
 {
     "type": "ALPHA",